 Benn snaps drought to lift Stars over Oilers in OT

 Jamie Benn snapped a 15-game goalless drought, scoring at 1:14 of overtime, as the Dallas Stars rallied from a two-goal deficit in the third period to defeat the host Edmonton Oilers 5-4 Saturday afternoon.
-Jason Dickinson, Miro Heiskanen, Blake Comeau, and Tyler Seguin also scored for the Stars (11-8-2), who extended their unbeaten streak to eight games (7-0-1).
+Jason Dickinson, Miro Heiskanen, Blake Comeau and Tyler Seguin also scored for the Stars (11-8-2), who extended their streak of games with at least one point to eight (7-0-1).
 Goaltender Anton Khudobin stopped 18 of 19 shots after replacing Ben Bishop in the second period.

 Jujhar Khaira scored twice, and Leon Draisaitl and Ethan Bear also tallied for the Oilers (13-6-3).
 Goalie Mikko Koskinen stopped 31 of 36 shots.
 Benn's winner came on a backhander after taking a pass from Seguin on a three-on-two break, after Edmonton's Connor McDavid lost the puck deep in the offensive zone.